 In the process, they might commit mistakes, or some may call it, silly mistakes.
 The nature and extent of mistakes an entrepreneur might commit differ according to what start-up he is involved in, yet, there are a few basic mistakes, which startup entrepreneurs normally commit.
 Such mistakes usually remain the same irrespective of the nature of business.

 Recommended Reading: Entrepreneurs: 5 Reasons Why Your Products Are Not Selling

 1. Devoid of any backup plans

-The typical startup entrepreneur has worked out the whole process beautifully on paper, and has what he calls a foolproof plan.
-But mistakes happen; at times they are victims of circumstance or because they were too optimistic with their expectations.
+The typical startup entrepreneur has worked out the whole process beautifully on paper and has what he calls a foolproof plan.
+But mistakes happen; at times they are victims of circumstance or because they were too optimistic about their expectations.

 Remarkably, there are many startup entrepreneurs who walk into their new office, without ever bothering to have any kind of backup plan in place.
 They are too focused in their new business, and some even have full faith that their new venture will eventually succeed.

 Many of these startup entrepreneurs have just come out with high flying management degrees.
 They believe they have learned everything about business in college, and there is no way they could fail.
 That’s where things usually go wrong and that is when backup plans will help keep the company afloat.

 Here’s an example: what would happen if your marketing department fails to sell your manufactured product?
 Will you close your operations and risk losing millions, or put a different plan in place?

 You either need to outsource your marketing operations or start manufacturing more acceptable products for the market.
 There should be enough logistics arrangements to actually make your backup plan easy to execute.